Friday, December 29, 2023

 Are there different types of Qigong?

 There are.
-I practice primarily Taoist and Medical Qigong.
+I practice primarily Taoist Qigong.

 • Qigong is practiced and taught also in Buddhist temples.
 The Shaolin Buddhist Temple teaches a type of Qigong that appears to move towards the Martial end of the spectrum.